ink sketching coursE

 A course that evolves each year

-This is my third year offering this course, and I am amazed at how many repeat students have already signed up!
+This is my third year offering this course, and I am amazed at how many repeat students participated!
 Each time I run the course I like to change or add elements to keep it interesting and fun for everyone.
 Here's some highlights of what will and won't change this year:

 -